mattwcole/depcheck/README.md

 # Depcheck

-Currently a boilerplate React app with with server side and client side hot reloading.
+Currently a boilerplate React app with server side and client side hot reloading.

 To run in Docker.